What is Yard Waste?

 - Garden waste: flowers, plants, vegetables and fruit.

-- Branches and tree/hedge trimmings: cut in 4 ft lengths and bundled securely. (tree branches should not exceed 3"/7.5 cm diameter)
+- Branches and tree/hedge trimmings: cut in 4-foot lengths and bundled securely (tree branches should not exceed 3 inches/7.5 cm diameter)

 - Grass clippings: must be dried and put in garbage cans.
 Do not put grass clippings in paper bags.

 - Ash Trees: Infected ash tree branches can be bundled, tied (4-foot lengths) and placed out for Yard Waste Collection.
 If you have ash tree logs, they can be brought to the Public Drop Off Depot for disposal (tipping fees may apply).
 Please do not leave logs at the curb as passersby might pick them up as firewood.
 Infested ash wood cannot be transported out of the quarantined zone.
 For more information, please contact the Canadian Food Inspection Agency at 519-250-6546.